Making Disciples at Downtown Cornerstone

 Why should Christians be baptized?

-Jesus commanded that all Christians be baptized (Mat 28:19).
+Jesus commanded that all Christians be baptized (Matt.
+28:19).

 Who should be baptized?

 Every baptism in the New Testament is preceded by repentance of sin and faith in Jesus (Acts 22:16).
 In other words, only Christians who have repented of sin and have trusted in Jesus should be baptized.
-Therefore, all non-Christians and children too young to demonstrate repentance and articulate faith should be excluded.
+Therefore, baptism is not intended for non-Christians or children too young to demonstrate repentance and articulate faith.

 How do I begin the process toward baptism?